 Nickname: Jacaré means Alligator in Portuguese.
 The name was given to him by his beach soccer buddies, although it is unclear why the name was given.

 Main Achievements: N/A

 Team/Association: Alliance academy.

-Romero Cavalcanti was born on October 17, 1952 in Recife, Brazil and moved at a very early age to Rio de Janeiro.
-His first Jiu Jitsu coach was Jaildo Gomes (the brother of famous Vale Tudo fighter from the early days, Ivan Gomes), Romero was in his early teens and stayed with Gomes until he was 18 years old, at this time he moved camps to Carlson Gracie’s academy affiliate which was ran by a brown belt named “Toninho”.
-It was only when “Jacare” Romero achieved his blue belt that “Toninho” started taking him to meet and train at the Gracie academy with the purpose of Toughening him up.
+Romero Cavalcanti was born on October 17, 1952, in Recife, Brazil and moved at a very early age to Rio de Janeiro.
+His first Jiu-Jitsu coach was Jaildo Gomes (the brother of famous Vale Tudo fighter from the early days, Ivan Gomes), Romero was in his early teens and stayed with Gomes until he was 18 years old, at this time he moved camps to Carlson Gracie’s academy affiliate which was run by a brown belt named “Toninho”.
+It was only when “Jacare” Romero achieved his blue belt that “Toninho” started taking him to meet and train at the Gracie Academy with the purpose of Toughening him up.

 Jacare Romero decided to move to the US to broaden the horizon of his new team in 1995, first in Miami and finally settling in Atlanta.
 In 2009, a few months after being given the “On The Mat” Instructor of the Year award, Romero Cavalcanti was admitted at a Hospital in Altlanta with a serious illness.
 After he recovered he returned to his academy, taking care of the Alliance affairs.